|Administration of National Land|

 Prior to Self Government in 1989 the Commonwealth managed all land in the ACT.

 The ACT Government now manages all land in the Territory except those areas gazetted as National Land, which the Commonwealth retained for its own use.

-National Land areas are administered by the National Capital Authority or the Department of Finance and Administration on behalf of the Commonwealth.
+National Land areas are administered by the National Capital Authority or the Department of Finance on behalf of the Commonwealth.

 The areas of National Land areas administered by the Authority include the Parliamentary Zone, Lake Burley Griffin and parts of the foreshore, Anzac Parade and Diplomatic Estates in Yarralumla, Deakin and O'Malley.
 These areas have been declared for the special purpose of Canberra as the National Capital.

 National Land managed by the National Capital Authority

 Ninety eight foreign missions are represented in the national capital.
 Seventy leases have been issued to foreign missions over sites on which chanceries, consulate facilities and head of mission residences have been constructed or are proposed.

 The diplomatic missions maintain the formal relationships between Australia and the governments of other nations.
 Some missions are known as embassies and others, those which belong to the Commonwealth, are known as High Commissions.